The Best Way to Unclog A Toilet When Nothing Works

 How do you unclog a toilet full of water without a plunger?
 A saran wrap.
 Cover the entire bowl opening with saran wrap several times to make sure it is watertight.

 Flush the toilet to force more water between the clog and the seal.
-Using your palms apply maximum force into the top of the bowl
+Using your palms apply maximum force to the top of the bowl.

 The applied pressure will be way more than that in the drainpipe.
 This may force the clog to be sucked into the drain and thereby unclogging the toilet.
 It is another great way of unclogging a toilet without a plunger.